ChrisWarner103/DelVR-Discord-Bot/README.md

-# DelVR-Bot
+# DelVR-Discord-Bot
-This is the repository for the DelVR discord bot for the DelVR server
+This program was designed to be used as a discord bot for the DelVR server